caseyg/awesome/TOPICS.md

 *   [copier-org/copier](https://github.com/copier-org/copier) - Library and command-line utility for rendering projects templates.

 *   [trycua/cua](https://github.com/trycua/cua) - Open-source infrastructure for Computer-Use Agents.
 Sandboxes, SDKs, and benchmarks to train and evaluate AI agents that can control full desktops (macOS, Linux, Windows).

-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-Open-source CLI that can be used in TUI mode as a coding agent or Headless mode to run background agents

 *   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - React UI + elegant infrastructure for AI Copilots, AI chatbots, and in-app AI agents.
 The Agentic Frontend 🪁